This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-If you have any ingredients leftover from this Baked Shrimp recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this easy baked shrimp recipe, check out our Leftover Ingredients Recipe Finder.

 • Seasonings: Enhance the shrimp with a blend of salt, Italian seasoning, and garlic powder.
 This combination brings a balanced and aromatic flavor to the dish.